visuellverstehen/t3meilisearch/README.md

 index=content
 ```

 Thats pretty much it.
-The extension registers a middleware which will save the content to the index you configured.
+The extension will then index pages and pdfs after they've been cached.

 <a name="usage"></a>
 ## Usage